csinn/Painted-Prosthetics/Documents/UseCasesForWebsite.md

 An artist could use this website for the same reasons as a regular user.
 Also the artist can fill in a form and send two pictures of art the artist make so the admin can look f the artist is good enough to paint a prosthetic for a amputee or for the fun raising.

+A artist can
--  a artist ***can apply to be a part of the project*** by filling in a apply form with the name and email address , send in X images of work he/she made and gets approved or disapproved.
+-  *** apply to be a part of the project*** by filling in a apply form with the name and email address , send in X images of work he/she made and gets approved or disapproved.
    The admin then gets a email that a artist has applied.

+- ***View and modify their own application***.
+After login , the artist can see a page where he/she can view their own submission and change it if needed.

 ***Admin*** - A person who is in control of this project and the website